seahorseai/ai-framework/README.md

 # AI framework

-This is a development framework for AI Agent based on LangChain, LangGraph, LangSmith and FastAPI.
-This repository only contains POCs used in our content marketing strategy, please for developments in production go to LangChain, LangGraph, LangSmith and FastAPI official documentations.
+This is a development framework for AI Agent based on LangChain, LangGraph, LangSmith, FastAPI, PyTorch, Kubernets.
+This repository only contains POCs used in our content marketing strategy, please for developments in production go to LangChain, LangGraph, LangSmith, FastAPI, PyTorch and Kubernets official documentations.